Constraints

 Board and Piece Supply

-The piece supply is the set of pieces that fill the board.
+The piece supply is the set of pieces that can be used to fill the board.
+Each piece has a set quantity (finite or infinite).

 Constraint Flags